 View Campervan Rental Locations in Australia in a larger map

-BIG4 Ballarat Goldfields Holiday Park is located at 108 Clayton Street in Ballarat.
-It offers a wide range of accommodation, which also includes ensuite sites and powered sites ideal for people with a caravan, campervan, motorhomes and tents.
-Its facilities include camp kitchen, laundry, fax, photocopier, telephone, Internet access, gas refill, cots, high chairs, swimming pool, jumping pillow, giant checkers, go karts, half court tennis, indoor heated spa, games room, adventure playground and indoor playground.
+NRMA Ballarat Holiday Park is located at 108 Clayton Street in Ballarat.
+It offers a wide range of accommodation, which includes villas, cabins, ensuite and powered sites.
+Its facilities include camp kitchen, laundry, dump point, playground and swimming pool.

-Shady Acres Caravan Park Ballarat lies at 9435 Western Highway.
-The park is pet-friendly and has wonderful features such as a seasonal swimming pool, barbecue facilities, games room, kiosk and laundry.
-The accommodations that it offers are standard cabins, ensuite cabins and caravan and camping sites.
+Shady Acres Ballarat Caravan Park lies at 9435 Western Highway.
+The park is pet-friendly and features a seasonal swimming pool, barbecue facilities, and laundry.
+The accommodations that it offers are cabins, and bothy powered and unpowered caravan and camping sites.

 Ballarat Botanic Gardens covers 40 hectares of land on the western shore of Lake Wendouree.
 The site has three unique zones: the Central Botanical Gardens, the North Gardens and South Gardens.
-The popular activities in the site are picnicking and and walking through the botanic displays.
+Popular activities within the gardens include picnicking and and exploring the botanic displays.

 Ballarat Wildlife Park sits at 250 Fussell Street.
 The park is an award-winning destination owned and managed by the Parker family since 1985.
-It covers 16 acres of woodland that is home to a number of animals (e.g. Red Kangaroo, Tasmanian Devil, Koalas, Echidna, Quokka, Tasmanian Tiger, spotted-tailed Quoll and the Mozambique Spitting Cobra) and offers its visitors more information about the wildlife.
+It covers 16 acres of woodland and is home to a number of animals including the Red Kangaroo, Tasmanian Devil, Koalas, Echidna, Quokka, Tasmanian Tiger, spotted-tailed Quoll and the Mozambique Spitting Cobra.

-Eerie Tours (Ballarat Ghost Tours) offers the finest guided ghost tours of Ballarat.
-The different tours include Ballarat Ghost Tours, Daylesford Murder and Mystery Tours, Ballarat Old Cemetery Night Tours and the Ballarat Haunt and Carriage Tours.
+Eerie Tours Ballarat offers the finest guided ghost tours of Ballarat.
+Tours include the Ballarat Ghost Tour and the Ballarat Old Cemetery Night Tour.

 Her Majesty’s Theatre is at 17 Lydiard Street South.
-The venue dates back to 1875 under the name, the Academy of Music.
-The site is notable for its beautiful architectural and interior design, its commercial tours, educational programs, events and the wide variety of outstanding performances throughout the year.
+The venue dates back to 1875 under the name the Academy of Music.
+The site is notable for its beautiful architectural and interior design, its commercial tours, educational programs, events and its wide variety of outstanding performances throughout the year.

 Lake Wendouree is situated within the suburb of Lake Wendouree.
-It is an artificially made lake that was originally a swamp until it was dammed to support the Victorian gold rush in 1851.
-There’s an electric tramway that goes around the lake.
-Riding the tramway is very popular with both locals and tourists as it features picturesque sights and has historical value.
-The other recreational activities within and along the banks of Lake Wendouree are boating, jogging, cycling, leisure walking, rowing, kayaking and bird watching.
+It is an artificial lake that was originally a swamp until it was dammed to support the Victorian gold rush in 1851.
+There’s an electric tramway that goes around the lake, and riding the tramway is very popular with both locals and tourists as it features picturesque sights and has historical value.
+Other recreational activities within and along the banks of Lake Wendouree include boating, jogging, cycling, leisure walking, rowing, kayaking and bird watching.

 Sovereign Hill lies at Bradshaw Street in Golden Point.
 It is a popular open-air, living cultural heritage museum that started operating in November 1970.
-The park primarily focuses on showcasing Australia’s illustrious gold rush history and the effect of the 19th century gold discovery within Ballarat.
-Sovereign Hill's sought after features include its costumed interpreters, working machinery, moving stories and astounding exhibits.
+The park primarily focuses on showcasing Australia’s illustrious gold rush history and the effect upon Ballarat of the 19th century discovery of gold.